Ajax denied title as Eredivisie ends season without promotion and relegation | Goal.com

 Ajax will head straight to the last round of Champions League qualification despite being level on points with AZ Alkmaar, who will enter in the second round of qualifiers.

-The decision to award Willem II a Europa League spot is a controversial one as the fifth-place club played one more match than sixth-place FC Utrecht, who sat three points behind with a far superior goal difference.
+The decision to award Willem II with a Europa League spot is a controversial one as the fifth-placed club played one more match than sixth-placed FC Utrecht, who sat three points behind with a far superior goal difference.

 Additionally, ADO Den Haag and RKC Waalwijk will remain in the Eredivisie next season after the Dutch federation opted to not promote or relegate any teams based on this season's results.

-The decision was made by the KNVB on Friday following a club vote after the federation stated that it was not an option to increase the league to 20 teams.
+The decision was made by the KNVB on Friday following a club vote after the federation stated that it was not an option to increase the league to 20 teams from the current 18.

 With the decision, Cambuur and De Graafschap will remain in the second division despite being on course for promotion to the Eredivisie.

-RKC Waalwijk were well on their way to relegation, sitting on just 15 points through 26 matches, while Cambuur will tipped to go up as they maintained a four-point lead atop the second division.
+RKC Waalwijk were well on their way to relegation, sitting on just 15 points after 26 matches, while Cambuur were well tipped to go up as they maintained a four-point lead on top of the second division.

 Protests are expected in the coming days as a result of the decision, with the second division sides denied the chance to move up.